Valles Mines, Missouri, U S A

 invasion and we were running out of, should I say, supplies we needed and I heard no one was listening at

-it upon myself to find the head of the show and give him a piece of my mind.
+the Quartermaster's so I took it upon myself to find the head of that show and give him a piece of my mind.

 So after making some enquiries of my own, and believe me, every GI was a girl's best friend then, I found